jeffrey-albertson/msal3-spa-quickstart/README.md

-# foxtrotsky
+# msal2-spa-quickstart
- SPA demonstrating MSAL2
+ Authentication in Typescript with @azure/msal-angular